What is Process Discovery?

 Introduction To Process Discovery

 The term "Business Process Discovery" (BPD) has been around for many years, but it became very popular with the emergence of digital technology and business transformation.
-It is also a first step for organizations that plan to automate their processes using workflow software.
+It is also the first step for organizations that plan to automate their processes using workflow software.

 One of the catalysts for business transformation is by use of digital technology to improve business performance.
 This change impacts the business processes, people, and strategy of the organization.